joejag/tcr-workshop/presentation.md

 ---

+# You can find the problem at

 * http://bit.do/tcrnumbers

 ---

-## Write down on a post-it how you feel about TCR right now
+## Write down on a post-it about how you feel about TCR right now

 ### __(discuss in group,<br/> write down on your own)__